willroscoe/wordpress-plugin-books/mp-books/README.txt

 == Description ==

 This plugin adds a 'Books' custom post type with additional meta boxes, various related widgets, and allows reading of epub files directly on your site.

+The epub processing/rendering part of this plugin is significantly based on an earlier version by Edward Akerboom (opensource@infostreams.net), who has kindly permitted his code to be adapted for this wordpress plugin.

 == Installation ==